-A new generic drug replaces a brand name drug on the "Drug List" (or we change the costsharing tier or add new restrictions to the brand name drug or both)

-- We may immediately remove a brand name drug on our "Drug List" if we are replacing it with a newly approved generic version of the same drug.
-The generic drug will appear on the same or lower cost-sharing tier and with the same or fewer restrictions.
-We may decide to keep the brand name drug on our "Drug List", but immediately move it to a higher cost-sharing tier or add new restrictions or both when the new generic is added. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug.
-If you are taking the brand name drug at the time we make the change, we will provide you with information about the specific change(s).
-This will also include information on the steps you may take to request an exception to cover the brand name drug.
-You may not get this notice before we make the change. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 8.

-• Unsafe drugs and other drugs on the "Drug List" that are withdrawn from the market

-- O Sometimes a drug may be deemed unsafe or taken off the market for another reason.
-If this happens, we may immediately remove the drug from the "Drug List".
-If you are taking that drug, we will tell you right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition.

-Other changes to drugs on the "Drug List"
+- Adding new drugs to the Drug List and immediately removing or making changes to a like drug on the Drug List. - When adding a new version of a drug to the Drug List, we may immediately remove a like drug from the Drug List, add new restrictions, or both.
+The new version of the drug will be with the same or fewer restrictions. - We will make these immediate changes only if we are adding a new generic version of a brand name or adding certain new biosimilar versions of an original biological product that was already on the Drug List. - We may make these changes immediately and tell you later, even if you are taking the drug that we are removing or making changes to.
+If you are taking the like drug at the time we make the change, we will tell you about any specific change we made.] - Adding drugs to the Drug List and removing or making changes to a like drug on the Drug List with advance notice. - When adding another version of a drug to the Drug List, we may remove a like drug from the Drug List, add new restrictions, or both.
+The version of the drug that we add will be with the same or fewer restrictions. - We will make these changes only if we are adding a new generic version of a brand name drug or adding certain new biosimilar versions of an original biological product that was already on the Drug List. - We will tell you at least 30 days before we make the change, or tell you about the change and cover a 34-day fill of the version of the drug you are taking. - Removing unsafe drugs and other drugs on the Drug List that are withdrawn from the market. - Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+If this happens, we may immediately remove the drug from the Drug List.
+If you are taking that drug, we will tell you after we make the change. - Your prescriber will also know about this change, and can work with you to find another drug for your condition. - Making other changes to drugs on the Drug List. - We may make other changes once the year has started that affect drugs you are taking.
+For example, we based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - We will tell you at least 30 days before we make these changes, or tell you about the change and cover an additional 34-day fill of the drug you are taking.

-- We may make other changes once the year has started that affect drugs you are taking.
-For example, we might add a generic drug that is not new to the market to replace a brand name drug on the "Drug List" or add new restrictions to the brand name drug or both.
-We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - o For these changes, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 34-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should work with your prescriber to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. - O You or your prescriber can ask us to make an exception and continue to cover the drug for you.
-For information on how to ask for an exception, see Chapter 8.
+If we make any of these changes to any of the drugs you are taking, talk with your prescriber about the options that would work best for you, including changing to a different drug to treat your condition, or requesting a coverage decision to satisfy any new restrictions on the drug you are taking.
+You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you have been taking.
+For more information on how to ask for a coverage decision, including an exception, see Chapter 8.

-Changes to the "Drug List" that do not affect you during this plan year
+Changes to the Drug List that do not affect you during the current plan year